The Biggest Little Air Show

 10:30 am – 12:00 pm

-Drone Combat in the Drone Plex by ASL
+- Drone flying in the Drone Plex located in the Museum Gallery.

 *Schedule subject to change without notice